Nvidia's new studio driver increases render speeds in apps like Blender

 Blender is one of the most popular 3D modelling tools around, in part because it’s free and open source.
 When I first started becoming interested in games outside of just playing them, the advice given to me by the local school was to have a go with Blender.
 It has all sorts of features for dev work like animating, modelling, VFX, and more and it just received a big update that plays very nicely with Nvidia.

-The Blender Cycles renderer had some big changes to make it work better with Nvidia cards.
+The Blender Cycles renderer has received some big changes to make it work better with Nvidia cards.
 This optimization of the RTX GPUs is boasting render times 12 and 15x faster than MacBook Pro M1.
 This also allows for instant feedback using OptiX to render modelling materials.

 Plus the new Blender 3.0 brings USD file import support.
 USD files are a big part of Nvidia’s Omniverse development workflow.
 They can be edited by multiple applications at once, and now can even work with Blender.
 Importing a USD file to Blender should grab heaps of the info, like lighting, animations, surface materials etc and convert it all to Blender friendly versions.
 More features are set to come in Blender 3.1, and some alpha users might be playing with those already.